 From here, you’ll get a link that fetches your reporting data from the API, in JSON format.

 With this JSON output, a developer on your end can assist in setting up an integration to pull LiquidPlanner analytics data into another tool you use.
-To help them accomplish this task, refer your developers to the API and Developer Resources page for a link to the API Guide and other related tools.
+To help them accomplish this task, refer your developers to the Developer Hub for API documentation and resources.

 A developer will then use the API request to fetch a particular Analytics report to be used as a data source in your other reporting tool.
 Once this has been initially configured, all you’ll need to do is “refresh” the data in the other tool and all of your real-time project information from LiquidPlanner will automatically be fetched and applied.